j-mcnally/capistrano-slack/README.markdown

       :ssl => true
     }

+capistrano-mountain tries to figure out who is deploying by running:

+    git config user.name

+If you don't want to use this behavior, you can set it explicitly, or use a configure a different way of determing it:

+    # hardcoded
+    set :deployer, 'Zim'
+    # use a different command
+    set :deployer, `whoami`.chomp

+## The final product

 With this in place, deploy in the normal fashion.
 As that's going on, you'll start seeing messages in the Campfire room:

     Gir: Zim is deploying impending_doom's master to staging